Sidorenko Hypergraphs and Random Tur\'an Numbers: Introduction

+\end{thm} Our strategy for proving \Cref{thm:main} is based off \cite{conlon2023extremal} with a more careful execution.
+Because of this, the bound of \Cref{thm:main} will turn out to always be at least as strong as the (implicit quantitative version of) \Cref{thm:CLS}; see \Cref{cor:classicTuran} and the surrounding discussion for more.
+In particular, the quantitative bounds of \Cref{thm:main} combined with known results for random Tur\'an numbers can be used to give effective (or even tight) bounds on $s(F)$ for a number of hypergraphs; see Corollaries~\ref{cor:upperBounds} and \ref{cor:Simplex} for more.

-We emphasize that this bound is only non-trivial when $s(F)>0$, i.e.\ when $F$ is not Sidorenko.
+We emphasize that Theorem~\ref{thm:main} is only non-trivial when $s(F)>0$, i.e.\ when $F$ is not Sidorenko.
 When $s(F)>0$ and $F$ is $r$-balanced, \Cref{thm:main} shows that $\ex(G_{n,p}^r,F)$ does not have a ``flat middle range'' as predicted in the case of graphs by \Cref{conj:MS}.

-As an aside, we note that the bound of \Cref{thm:main} is always at least as strong as the (implicit quantitative version of) \Cref{thm:CLS}; see \Cref{cor:classicTuran} and the surrounding discussion for more.
+Assuming $F$ has no isolated vertices, then the only $F$ not satisfying our conditions are matchings, which are known to be Sidorenko.
+Furthermore, the random Turán problem for matching of size two (i.e. the EKR problem in random hypergraph) has been essentially solved by Balogh, Bohman, and Mubayi~\cite{balogh2009erdHos}, see also~\cite{hamm2019erdHosI,hamm2019erdHos,gauy2017erdHos,balogh2023sharp}.
+Their results have recently been extended to matchings of any size by Frankl, Nie, and Wang~\cite{frankl2024matching}.

-To get effective bounds in \Cref{thm:main}, one must determine how large $s(F)$ is, i.e.\ how ``far'' from Sidorenko $F$ is; and we believe this to be a problem of independent of interest. \begin{prob} Given an $r$-graph $F$, determine (bounds for) $s(F)$. \end{prob}
+To get effective bounds in \Cref{thm:main}, one must determine how large $s(F)$ is, i.e.\ how ``far'' from Sidorenko $F$ is; and we believe this to be a problem of independent interest. \begin{prob} Given an $r$-graph $F$, determine (bounds for) $s(F)$. \end{prob}

 \Cref{thm:main} allows us to translate between the random Tur\'an problem and the Sidorenko-type problem \Cref{prob:sF}.
 Specifically, \Cref{thm:main} shows that lower bounds on $s(F)$ give lower bounds for the random Tur\'an problem, and conversely, upper bounds on the random Tur\'an problem give upper bounds on $s(F)$.
 For example, the non-Sidorenko $r$-graphs established by Conlon, Lee, and Sidorenko~\cite[Theorem 3.1]{conlon2023extremal} gives the following result for the random Tur\'an problem. \begin{cor} Let $F$ be an $r$-partite $r$-graph of odd girth.
 Then there exists an $\ep>0$ such that if $p\ge n^{-\frac{v(F)-r}{e(F)-1}}$, then a.a.s.